-The City Administrator or designee are is hereby authorized to inspect and determine whether businesses are in compliance with this Chapter.
+The City Administrator or designee are hereby authorized to inspect and determine whether businesses are in compliance with this Chapter.
 Any person who shall refuse to allow such inspection or who shall obstruct any City Administrator personnel whose duty it is to make such inspection shall be subject to immediate revocation of their permit to operate.

-8.62.160 - Technical Bulletins, Parklet Design Guidelines, and Administrative Regulations.
+8.62.160 - Technical Bulletins and Administrative Regulations.

-The City Administrator-or designee is responsible for the administration of this Chapter, and is authorized to develop and require compliance with one or more technical bulletins, parklet design guidelines, and/or administrative regulations containing interpretations, clarifications, forms, design renderings, and commentary to facilitate implementation of any requirements set forth in this Chapter.
+The City Administrator or designee is responsible for the administration of this Chapter, and is authorized to develop and require compliance with one or more technical bulletins and/or administrative regulations containing interpretations, clarifications, forms, and commentary to facilitate implementation of any requirements set forth in this Chapter.